cchitsiang/awesome-stars/README.md

 - [webwhiz-ai/webwhiz](https://github.com/webwhiz-ai/webwhiz) - WebWhiz allows you to create an AI chatbot that knows everything about your product and can instantly respond to your customer's queries.
 - [AkashRajpurohit/ts-npm-template](https://github.com/AkashRajpurohit/ts-npm-template) - 📦 A project template to bootstrap NPM package with Typescript
 - [reworkd/AgentGPT](https://github.com/reworkd/AgentGPT) - 🤖 Assemble, configure, and deploy autonomous AI Agents in your browser.
+- [FlowiseAI/Flowise](https://github.com/FlowiseAI/Flowise) - Drag & drop UI to build your customized LLM flow
 - [immich-app/immich](https://github.com/immich-app/immich) - Self-hosted photo and video backup solution directly from your mobile phone.
 - [t3-oss/t3-env](https://github.com/t3-oss/t3-env) -
 - [ohmplatform/FreedomGPT](https://github.com/ohmplatform/FreedomGPT) - This codebase is for a React and Electron-based app that executes the FreedomGPT LLM locally (offline and private) on Mac and Windows using a chat-based interface (based on Alpaca Lora)
-- [inngest/inngest-js](https://github.com/inngest/inngest-js) - Serverless event-driven systems, background jobs, and scheduled jobs for TypeScript & JavaScript
+- [inngest/inngest-js](https://github.com/inngest/inngest-js) - The developer platform for easily building reliable workflows with zero infrastructure for TypeScript & JavaScript
 - [crufters/actio](https://github.com/crufters/actio) - The Node.js framework for microservices and monoliths.
 - [ahuangege/mydog](https://github.com/ahuangege/mydog) - typescript编写的分布式游戏服务器框架（a distributed game server framework coded by typescript）
 - [SocketSomeone/nestjs-resilience](https://github.com/SocketSomeone/nestjs-resilience) - 🛡️ A module for improving the reliability and fault-tolerance of your NestJS applications